Free Draft-and-Verification: Toward Lossless Parallel Decoding for Diffusion Large Language Models: Experiments

-In this section, we compare the accuracy, throughput over time, and throughput over Number of Function Evaluations (NFEs) of three different DLLMs on three math reasoning and two code generation benchmarks.
-Specifically, the throughput is calculated by the number of valid generated tokens (\emph{i.e.} after removing all special tokens like $\mask$ and <EOS>) per second or per model forward call.
-The reason why we use throughput instead of inference time or NFEs as our metric is that the valid length of the generated sequence is also critical.
-For some questions, the DLLM might generate longer responses with more valid tokens while taking more time and NFEs.
-Considering this point, we think throughput is a more reasonable measurement of inference efficiency.
+In this section, we compare the accuracy, tokens generated per second (\textbf{TPS}), and tokens generated per forward (\textbf{TPF}) of three different DLLMs on math reasoning and code generation benchmarks.
+Specifically, TPS and TPF are calculated as the number of generated tokens divided by response time and Number of Function Evaluations (\textbf{NFE}), respectively.
+We do not directly use response time or NFE as our metric, as the generated sequences have varied lengths due to block padding of the input prompt and the early exit (for Dream-7B-Instruct).

-Shown in Table~\ref{tab:math_reasoning}, \freedave~is able to substantially improve the efficiency of DLLM inference.
-Specifically, for TraDo-4B-Instruct, it can boost the throughput either over time or over NFE to over $2\times$, while even slightly improving the accuracy by $2.20\%$ on MATH500.
-For comparison, the parallel decoding, although able to get a similar speedup to our method, will significantly degrade the performance of the DLLM with an accuracy drop of $5.40\%$.
-For Dream-7B-Instruct, since the block size is set to 4, which requires more frequent KV Cache refreshing, parallel decoding will hamper the throughput over time, while \freedave still brings remarkable speedup from either the perspective of response time or NFEs and maintains the performance.
+\paragraph{Math Reasoning} Shown in Table~\ref{tab:math_reasoning}, \freedave~is able to remarkably improve the efficiency of DLLM inference.
+Specifically, for the TraDo models with a block size of 4, it can boost both TPS and TPF to over $2\times$, while maintaining the accuracy within a subtle fluctuation (up by $0.40\%$ and down by $0.60\%$).
+For comparison, threshold-based parallel decoding, although able to get a similar speedup to our method, leads to a non-negligible accuracy drop by over $4.00\%$.
+For Dream-7B-Instruct with a larger block size of 32, threshold-based parallel decoding unexpectedly results in a huge accuracy degradation to 0.
+Based on our observation, under a larger block size, parallel decoding is likely to fall into overconfidence over the whole block and generate repeated tokens, indicating that it is not always robust.
+In Appendix \ref{apdx:parallel_for_dream}, we provide an additional analysis by cutting the block size to 4 for Dream-7B-Instruct, where parallel decoding obtains higher generation quality but still leads to a non-negligible performance drop.
+Meanwhile, \freedave~still maintains the performance, while also bringing remarkable speedup to either TPS or TPF.
 Similar results can also be observed in GSM8K.

-For evaluations on the much more challenging AIME2024, our method is still able to maintain the performance and bring a notable speedup.
-For Dream-7B-Instruct, both parallel decoding and \freedave~decoding result in the same level of accuracy, while \freedave~brings a higher speedup to the throughput over time and NFEs.
-For the TraDo models, in addition to decent inference acceleration, \freedave~even brings higher accuracy.
+In Appendix \ref{apdx:aime2025_eval}, we also further explore all the decoding strategies on the much more challenging AIME2025 \cite{MAA2025aime}.